Security Pattern – Source Code Management

 Threat Event (ID / Title) Threat Description and Characteristics Diagram

-TE-34: Violate isolation in multi-tenant environment Tenet overlap between source code contributors could lead to code being committed incorrectly to the wrong code repository (with less permissive restrictions or controls) or subverting permissions boundaries across different source code repositories to perform unauthorised changes.
+TE-34: Violate isolation in multi-tenant environment Tenant overlap between source code contributors could lead to code being committed incorrectly to the wrong code repository (with less permissive restrictions or controls) or subverting permissions boundaries across different source code repositories to perform unauthorised changes.

 Target State Solution